QuantEcon/lecture-source-py/source/rst/samuelson.rst

     plot_y(y_nonstochastic())

-Reverse Engineered Complex Roots: Example
+Reverse-Engineered Complex Roots: Example
 --------------------------------------------------

-The next cell studies the implications of reverse engineered complex roots
+The next cell studies the implications of reverse-engineered complex roots

 We'll generate an **undamped** cycle of period 10